marcalva/ambimux/README.md

 ### Empty, singlet, and doublet proportions

-The parameter experiemnt-wide estimates for empty, singlet, and doublet percents found in the `lambda.txt.gz` file.
+The parameter experiment-wide estimates for empty, singlet, and doublet percents found in the `lambda.txt.gz` file.
 These give the proportion of empty, singlet, and doublet droplets in the entire experiment.